 Registered student organization and University Housing and Dining administration, in partnership with election officials, may display information that encourages students to register to vote or participate in local, state, or federal elections.
 Candidates for Undergraduate Student Government (USG) may display campaign information once during the established USG election period.
 For more information on creating and displaying digital signage and specifications, please refer to our policy above.

 Physical distribution of campaign literature

 Registered student organizations may host a political candidate or elected official at an information table in identified residence hall locations.
 Student organization representatives must request to have a table set up one time, per candidate prior to each election in each designated area for the purpose of distributing literature or talking to students.
 Student representatives are required to attend the tabling event with the candidate or elected official.
 Requests should be made at least seven days prior to date of activity.
-The maximum time limit for all distribution centers will be two and one half hours.
+The maximum time limit for all distribution centers will be 2.5 hours.